It’s All About Timing

 Audrey, always a loner, had lived in her little house for 50 years.
 In the past decade, most of her neighbours had died or moved, and she didn’t approve of the “monster houses” going up all around her, or the new, noisy young families moving in.
 She was managing alright until she slipped and broke her hip while rolling the recycling bin down her snowy driveway.
 Sadly, Audrey never went home again.

 Joe and Jenny had been inseparable for more than 60 years.
-Jenny cs-move2was experiencing mid-stage dementia, but they functioned well as a couple.
+Jenny was experiencing mid-stage dementia, but they functioned well as a couple.
 When Joe received a terminal diagnosis of liver cancer, he knew he’d have to act fast to get both of them into a supportive environment, both for his palliative needs and for Jenny’s long-term well-being.

 The triggers that drive seniors to seek help vary, but the most common are the death of a spouse and illness in themself or their spouse.
-In other cases, doctors, family and friends may have noticed cs-move3memory loss, poor self-care or mobility challenges.
+In other cases, doctors, family and friends may have noticed memory loss, poor self-care or mobility challenges.
 Seniors themselves might feel the “too much effort” syndrome around shopping, meal preparation and housework, or feel lonely as friends or family aren’t around.
 Even the loss of a driving licence can invoke a sense of isolation and make everyday activities too much of an effort.

 While few seniors opt for assistance too early, many wait too long and find their options for housing, support and care are limited.
 What can our three scenarios teach us about timing?